 Using a mark without finding out whether the same or similar mark is already registered is a risky course of action.
 This could lead to an action for trade mark infringement and/or passing off.
 Settling or litigating trade mark claims is not a good way to begin the life of a new business.

 When a trade mark application is filed in the UK, the Intellectual Property Office will examine the mark to see whether any prior rights exist.
 Filing an application in the face of an earlier conflicting right may mean resources wasted on application filing fees, and could also lead to costs in fighting an opposition.

 3) Believing that a company name or domain name will provide sufficient protection

-Registration of a name as a company or URL does not provide protection in the same way as a registered trade mark does.
-Your Companies House registration and domain provides at best a very weak protection and leaves you needing to rely on the common law of passing off.
-Passing off actions are difficult, time consuming and expensive.
+Another common trade mark mistake is the belief that registration of a name as a company or URL gives you the same protection as a registered trade mark – it doesn’t.
+Your Companies House registration and domain provides at best very weak protection and leaves you needing to rely on the common law of passing off.
+Passing off actions are difficult, time-consuming and expensive.

 4) Not enforcing trade mark rights